 The National Convention was revolutionary France’s third attempt at a national legislature.
 It was formed in September 1792, following the August 10th journée, the invasion of the Tuileries and the suspension of the monarchy.
-The National Convention was elected with a broader franchise than the Legislative Assembly, the distinctions between ‘active’ and ‘passive’ citizens having been abolished.
+The National Convention was elected with a broader franchise than the Legislative Assembly, distinctions between ‘active’ and ‘passive’ citizens having been abolished.
 The three years under the National Convention were eventful, divisive and violent.
 They were plagued by war and civil war, increasing radicalism in Paris, factional struggles between the Girondins and Montagnards and the continued failure of economic policies and conditions.
 In June 1793 the Montagnards, backed by the radicals of Paris and the sans culottes, forced the expulsion of the Girondinist deputies and gained control of the Convention.
-By late 1793 the National Convention had delegated much of its control over policy to committees, most notably the Committee of Public Safety.
+By late 1793, the National Convention had delegated much of its control over policy to committees, most notably the Committee of Public Safety.

 The formation of the National Convention followed the August 10th insurrection and the attack on the Tuileries.
 Having voted to suspend the king, the Legislative Assembly found itself without an executive or head of state.
-For the rest of August, much of Paris was focused on the war, as Prussian and Austrian regiments crossed the border and moved toward the French capital.
+For the rest of August, much of Paris was focused on the Revolutionary War, as Prussian and Austrian regiments crossed the border and moved toward the French capital.
 The Legislative Assembly, meanwhile, sought to justify its existence by claiming the overthrow of the king as its own initiative, utterly ignoring the role of the Commune, the Fédérés and the sans culottes.
-The Assembly cultivated public support by replacing the king’s ministers with popular figures, including Danton as minister for justice.
+The Assembly cultivated public support by replacing the king’s ministers with popular figures, including Georges Danton as minister for justice.
 On August 25th the Assembly abolished all feudal dues, without exception and without compensation.

 Despite these reforms, the Legislative Assembly was a doomed body.
 Its deputies were hopelessly divided and many conservative members abandoned the turmoil and dangers of Paris, returning home to their provinces.
 The Assembly’s main item of business in August was to prepare for its own demise and to plan elections for a new legislature.
 The question of who should elect this new body was keenly debated.
 On August 12th the Assembly moved that “the division of the French people into active and passive citizens is abolished” – however, the deputies were reluctant to grant full universal suffrage.
 In order to participate in national elections, the Assembly eventually concluded, one must be “a Frenchman, aged 21 years old, resident in [France] for a year, living upon an income or from the proceeds of employment, and not in servitude”.
 The right to vote, in other words, was denied to women, servants and those dependent on charity.